Commonly Used Brand Name(s)Berinert, Cinryze, Haegarda

 Therapeutic ClassificationsImmune Modulator

 C1 esterase inhibitor is used to treat or prevent hereditary angioedema (HAE).
-HAE is a rare disease that causes swelling of the face, hands, feet, throat, stomach, bowels, or sexual organs.
-People who have HAE have low levels of C1 esterase inhibitor in their body, and this medicine increases the amount of C1 esterase inhibitor in the body.
+HAE is a rare disease that causes swelling of the face, hands, feet, throat, stomach, bowels, or genitals.
+People who have HAE have low levels of C1 esterase inhibitor in their body.
+This medicine helps increase the amount of C1 esterase inhibitors in the body.

 This medicine is available only with your doctor's prescription.

 A nurse or other trained health professional will give you or your child this medicine.
 It is given through a needle placed into one of your veins or as a shot under your skin.

 This medicine may sometimes be given at home to patients who do not need to be in the hospital or clinic.
 If you are using this medicine at home, your doctor or nurse will teach you how to prepare and inject the medicine.
 Be sure that you understand how to use the medicine.